tensorflow/tfjs-website/docs/guides/index.md

-# Intro to TF.js Guide

-Welcome to the guide!
+Welcome to the TensorFlow.js guide!

 The _guide_ is a document with a description of high-level concepts important to TensorFlow.js.
 Unlike tutorials, sections of the guide are not specific to a given task, but should give you a good sense of the TensorFlow.js ecosystem and its major conventions and concepts.